Gamma Sigma Sigma: National honorary members

+Controversies

 On February 2, 2021, a post on Twitter detailed a series of racist, nationalist blog posts made by a member of the University of Georgia's (UGA) chapter of Gamma Sigma Sigma.
 One offending post stated the enslavement of Black people in the United States “does not begin to compare to” Sept.
 11, 2001.
-Another post stated that Black people should not get their own holiday celebrating independence because “July 4th is about America.
+Another post stated that Black people should not get their holiday celebrating independence because “July 4th is about America.
 Not about race.
 Without America, the slaves would still be under British control and who knows how long slavery would’ve lasted.”
 Other members of the chapter were outraged by the posts and demanded that the offending member be removed from her executive leadership position in the chapter.

-The issue was brought up in a February 9 chapter meeting which was attended by members of the sorority's national board.
+The issue was brought up in a February 9 chapter meeting attended by members of the sorority's national board.
 The national board members' efforts to impair the recall of the offending member along with the discovery that the national board had been informed about the hurtful posts months prior and had ignored them increased discontent within the UGA chapter.

 In the month directly after the chapter meeting, the majority of the UGA chapter's members and all but one member of the executive board resigned.
 A new organization has since been created on UGA's campus focused on the same ideals of Gamma Sigma Sigma while also emphasizing inclusive practices.